How to ask customers for Google My Business reviews

 It’s a mistake to assume that your customers will know how to leave Google reviews simply because they found you via the search engine.
 Provide an easy-to-follow guide on your website and/or within your review request, with screenshots and easy-to-follow instructions for anyone not familiar with Google reviews.

-Once your reviews start to build, setting aside time to reply to all comments becomes more important.
+Once your reviews start to grow, setting aside time to reply to all of the feedback becomes more important.
 When you have the odd review, it’s easy to quickly respond, but if your review generation strategy is successful and your reviews grow in number, it’s useful to set aside a fixed period of time each day (such as first thing in the morning or right before the afternoon coffee break) to respond to the latest reviews.

 The speed with which you respond to a review, and the number of reviews with responses, has been shown to be a local pack ranking factor.
 It also demonstrates to others who may be considering leaving a review that their feedback will be acknowledged and appreciated.

-It’s much harder to respond to negative reviews than it is to deal with glowing recommendations but that shouldn’t put you off leaving a polite, professional response.
+It’s much harder to respond to negative reviews than it is to deal with glowing recommendations but that shouldn’t put you off leaving a polite, professional response that contextualizes feedback for future readers.